Buying New Property In Manhattan, The Strategy

 We start by understanding the client’s objective.
 For example, is the buyer intending to use as a vacation home or to rent out for rental income.
 How long does the buyer intend to hold the property?
 Does the buyer intend to resell the property right after closing?
 All these play an important role in the new properties we recommend to clients.

 Our value is in helping the client identify the right property to invest in and managing the entire buy process.
+We guide clients in determining the best Manhattan condo based on the client’s objectives.
 It is not to provide access to property because in New York, all property for sale is public information and can be accessed through sites like streeteasy.com.

 Discuss financing options

 Buyers can buy with a mortgage or all cash.
 For the former, we will have our mortgage bankers discuss financing options in terms of rate and terms and provide a pre-approval letter.
 This is a preliminary financing step because the buyer still needs to formally apply for the loan closer to project completion and the bank still needs to formally approve the project based on lender criteria such as percentage sold etc. Nevertheless, this preliminary review with a mortgage banker is necessary so buyer understands the financing options available.